 As detailed in these two sections, the standard implicitly excludes processed wood from its scope of application, so marking and subsequent certification of this type of wood in the import and export of materials is not required.

-To avoid future problems in customs, it is important to know the materials used in the manufacture of the packaging as well as if they fall within the scope of the ISPM15 standard, a certificate by the packaging manufacturer facilitates this process and saves unnecessary procedures.
+In conclusion, in order to avoid future problems at customs it is important to know the materials used in the manufacture of the packaging and whether they fall within the scope of the ISPM-15 standard, a certificate from the packaging manufacturer facilitates this process and saves unnecessary paperwork.

 It is also essential that the certificate is clearly visible on the sides of the packaging, so that it can be easily identified.

 All our wood is certified.
 Visit the range here.

 In the following posts, we will continue to inform and keep you update on this certificate and what it implies in terms of international exports.